 For instance, if you have a $10 free bet and use it to make a $6 bet, you lose the remaining $4.
-Sometimes you have to make a deposit in order to claim a free bet, although you will also find “no deposit free bets” that do not require a deposit in order for you to claim them.
+Sometimes you have to make a deposit to claim a free bet, although you will also find “no deposit free bets” that do not require a deposit in order for you to claim them.

-A match bet is another type of risk free bet.
-It’s a bet you make with your own money, and if you lose, you receive the amount of the bet as a refund.
+A match bet is another type of risk-free bet.
+It’s a bet you make with your own money.
+And if you lose, you receive the amount of the bet as a refund.

 In this case, an online sportsbook offers to match your bet up to a certain amount and percentage.
 For instance, the site can offer a 100% match bet up to $500.
 That means you can bet any amount up to $500, and if you lose your bet, the site will credit your account the entire amount as a refund.

-However, these free bets are usually smaller than the risk free bets that can be as much as $500 or even $1,000.
+However, these free bets are usually smaller than the risk-free bets that can be as much as $500 or even $1,000.

 However, since there is no risk of losing money when making a free bet, you can certainly consider making less conservative bets with better odds, thereby giving yourself a chance at a larger payout.

 Understandably, no deposit bonuses often come with significant restrictions.
-For one, the money awarded cannot be withdrawn, and must be wagered.
+For one, the money awarded cannot be withdrawn and must be wagered.
 Also, if the bets are winners, you only get the winnings and not the original stake.

 No deposit bonuses are often time-sensitive as well.
 That means the money must be wagered within a certain time period, after which it is no longer available.